lequanne/Call_Aunty/README.md

 # Call_Aunty
 Google BreakInequality Hackathon

 Project code and team <a href="https://devpost.com/software/callaunty">here</a>.
 Languages used were Python, HTML, CSS, and Javascript.
 We used the Twilio API for SMS communication and a Flask backend for the survey database.
 This was tested by Plan Canada at the hackathon, whose feedback changed the direction of development.
-We were among the top 10 ten finalists.
+We were among the top 10 finalists.

 <strong>Inspiration</strong>